cube3power/atsd/integration/itm/README.md

     chmod a+x inotify_sender.sh
 ```

-* Run the script with the following command:
+* Launch the `inotify` wrapper script:

 ```sh
     ./inotify_sender.sh
 ```

-* Review script logs in the `/tmp/itm/logs` directory.
+* Review the logs in the `/tmp/itm/logs` directory.

 * Add script to auto-start.
-The auto-start configuration is dependent on your operating system.
+The auto-start configuration is specific on your operating system.

 ## Verifying Data in ATSD